matteo-mls/Modular-Taxonomy-for-Hate-Speech-Definitions/README.md

 Though we divided the models by the dataset they are were tested on (in the respective folders), note that the folder "Dataset" is empty, and must be populated with the original datasets.

-The results will be saved as a .csv file in the "Outputs" folder once the models have been run.
+Following model execution, the resulting .csv file will be automatically generated and stored in the "Outputs" folder.

 The folder Analysis, contains the notebook used for the Consistency and the Error Analysis.